top of page

 WHAT DO YOU WANT TO DO NEXT?

-I have a new product idea at least once a day!
-But products are tough.
 My goal now is to build a platform from which I can educate people about the benefits of touch and inspire them to try touch remedies.
-If I come up with a super cool, unique product, I’ll consider getting back into product development.
-But right now I’m focused on promoting awareness of the power of touch therapy.
-I’m also excited about working with City of Hope to bring more massage therapists into hospitals to help people when they need touch the most.
-As part of City of Hope’s Biller Advocacy Team, I’ve been thinking about new ways to introduce touch therapy to people who may not be used to it but who could definitely benefit from it.
-For example, I’d like to teach simple bed-side techniques to soothe everything from nausea and anxiety to aches and pains.
-Everyone needs to learn these!
+Right now I’m focused on promoting awareness of the power of touch therapy.
+I’m excited about my work with City of Hope bringing more massage therapists into hospitals to help people when they need touch the most.
+I also have some new book ideas in the works.

 bottom of page